-\textbf{Text-Guided Audio Applications.} Recent advancements in NLP and text-audio learning have led to the use of text as the guidance for various audio applications.
-In target sound extraction, semantic labels, descriptions of audio sources \cite {kilgour2022text, liu22w_interspeech, liu2023separate, semantic_hearing}, transcriptions, or speaker attributes \cite{hao2023typing} has been used as a new form of clue to extract the target sound source.
-Text prompts have also been introduced in sound generation tasks, such as TextrolSpeech \cite{TextrolSpeech}, AudioGen \cite{audiogen}, and Diffsound \cite{diffsound}.
-Text-guided sound editing is similar to sound generation but provides a noisy or corrupt sound as an additional input.
-Relevant work includes SpeechX \cite{Speechx} for speech enhancement, deletion, extraction, and content editing, AUDIT \cite{audit} for audio addition, removal, inpainting, replacement, and super-resolution, and uSee \cite{usee} for noise and reverberation addition and deletion.
-The latest sound generation and editing models, AudioLDM \cite{audioldm, audioldm2}, Voicebox \cite{Voicebox}, and Audiobox \cite{audiobox} can perform style transfer, noise reduction, and audio inpainting.
+\textbf{Text-Guided Audio Applications} Recent advancements in NLP and text-audio learning have led to the use of text as guidance for various audio applications.
+Target sound extraction models have used semantic labels, descriptions of audio sources \cite {kilgour2022text, liu22w_interspeech, liu2023separate, semantic_hearing}, transcriptions, or speaker attributes \cite{hao2023typing} as new forms of clues.
+Text prompts have also been introduced in sound generation \cite{TextrolSpeech, audiogen, audioldm} and editing \cite{audit, usee, Voicebox, audiobox} as well.
+This work focuses on text-guided soundscape remixing, a new category of text-guided audio applications.
+The problem we address is most similar to target sound extraction, which is one of the many tasks that LCR can solve.
+Although the problem is unique, we have curated the instruction dataset in a similar manner to \cite{TextrolSpeech, instructme}, which generate the language descriptions or instructions of sounds from their metadata.

-This work focuses on text-guided sound mixture-to-mixture editing, a new category of text-guided audio applications.
-The problem we address here is a generalized version of the target sound extraction, one of many tasks LCE can solve.
-In addition, LCE is inherently different from existing sound generation or editing models, which focus on generating a new sound or modifying sound properties.
-LCE focuses on keeping every sound's integrity and controls its presence and volume for an enhanced hearing experience in a multi-sound environment.
-The applications of LCE include hearing assistance, audio engineering, and ambient sound control.